 The Department monitors the quality and effectiveness of the System's routine maintenance program by periodic surveys, using the Maintenance Rating Program ("MRP").
-The Department has used the MRP since 1985 to evaluate routine maintenance in five broad categories; roadway, roadside, vegetation and aesthetics, traffic services, and drainage.
+The Department has used the MRP since 1985 to evaluate routine maintenance in five broad categories: roadway, roadside, vegetation and aesthetics, traffic services, and drainage.
 The MRP results in a maintenance rating of 1 to 100 for each category, as well as an overall rating for the System's routine maintenance performance.
 The standard is to achieve an overall routine maintenance rating of 80 or higher.
-In fiscal year 2013, the Department's methodology for developing the MRP rating was modified to provide equal weightings to the various maintenance categories which resulted in a lower score.